jedrichards/rsyncwrapper/README.md

 });
 ```

-Syncronise the contents of a directory on a remote host with the contents of a local directory.
+Synchronize the contents of a directory on a remote host with the contents of a local directory.
 The `deleteAll` option will delete all files on the remote host that either aren't present in the local folder or have been excluded from transfer.

 ```javascript
 rsync({